pgjdbc/pgadba/README.md

 # pgsql2

-Implementation of a proposed asynchronous SQL specification for PostgreSQL
+An implementation of [ADBA/jdk.sql2](http://cr.openjdk.java.net/%7Elancea/8188051/apidoc/jdk/incubator/sql2/package-summary.html), a proposed asynchronous SQL specification, for PostgreSQL.

-## What problem does this library solve
+## Asynchronous querying with `Future`

+The primary difference from JDBC is that with ADBA, query execution is managed using futures.
+When the database returns a result it completes the future, either normally or exceptionally if the query had an error.

-This library decouples the network communication to the database, from the business logic that produces queries and consumes the results.
+Compared to plain JDBC, ADBA, this decouples the network communication to the database from the business logic that produces queries and consumes the results.

-This reduces the number of threads needed in the application, since there isn't any need for threads wait for the database to produce results.
+This reduces the number of threads needed in the application, since there isn't any need for threads to wait for the database to produce results.
 This in turn reduces memory footprint and the amount of context switching needed.

-It accomplishes this by letting the programmer send in queries to the library and returning futures.
-When the database returns a result it completes the future, either normally or exceptionally if the query had an error.

 ## Structural improvements over JDBC

 * No parsing of queries in the connection library.
 This significantly reduces the amount of work the library needs to perform.

-* All queries are sent as prepared statements, this helps mitigate the problem with sql injection, as it's no longer possible to terminate one query and start a new one in the same statement.
-It doesn't solve the sql injection problem totally of course.
+* All queries are sent as prepared statements, this helps mitigate the problem with SQL injection, as it's no longer possible to terminate one query and start a new one in the same statement.
+It doesn't solve the SQL injection problem totally of course.

 * Query pipelining, the library will send query number 2 over the network without waiting for the result of query number 1 if the arguments to query 2 doesn't depend on query 1.
 This helps a great deal in reducing query time in environments where there is